mikepan/GameEngineBook/text/06-Physics.md

 As seen in the Suzanne model in the sample file, it will fall due to gravity, and once it hits the ground, it collapses as if it's made of a rubber shell.
 This is the power of Soft Body physics.

-\*\*\* Begin Note

-Apply Scale
+>**Apply Scale**
+>

-The physics engine works more reliably when the objects have a scale of 1.
+>The physics engine works more reliably when the objects have a scale of 1.
 Thus, it is highly recommended to Apply Scale by pressing Ctrl+A on most of the objects before you run the game.
 This will prevent a lot of the strange issues that might crop up later.

-\*\*\* End Note

 ### Occluder <a id="Occluder"></a>